ValeriiGithub/ValeriiGithub/README.md

 ## About

-* Creative Python developer with extensive experience in creating web applications, programs and scripts for automation of production processes;
+* Creative Python & Go developer with extensive experience in creating web applications, programs and scripts for automation of production processes;
 * I am dedicated to my work and strive to create high-quality software to meet the needs of the organization and users;
 * I have been developing for many years and have excellent teamwork skills and the ability to solve complex problems;
 * I am interested in news and thoughts from the IT sphere: I watch videos on YouTube channels of Timofey Hiryanov, Sergey Nemchinsky, Dmitry Avdeenko, channels "selfedu", "Ityborod", etc.;